-ENG 100 INTRODUCTION TO COMPOSITION
+INTRODUCTION TO COMPOSITION ENG 100

 This course is a study of basic writing and different modes of composition and may include a review of usage.
 English 100 will develop basic composition skills by requiring frequent writing of short (three- to five-paragraph) essays.
 Those grammar and usage errors that occur frequently and disrupt writing will also be stressed.
 This course does not meet the requirements for an associate degree, but may meet requirements for a diploma or certificate.
-(Prerequisites: ENG 032 or ESL 038, RDG 032 or ESL 037 or equivalent placement test scores)
+(Prerequisites: ENG 032, RDG 032 or equivalent placement test scores)